 As eating out at diners is so popular here, the chains compete against each other for your business by offering ample menus with an assortment of Mexican and international dishes, promotional discounts, and monthly a-la-carte specials.

 The establishments are open extended hours seven days a week serving breakfast, lunch, and dinner in addition to a range of all-day meals and light snacks.
 In years past, these diners were often frequented for coffee and a roll, although since the aperture of Starbucks and other specialty coffee houses in Mexico, customers’ buying habits have changed.

 You won’t find haute gastronomy at these diners, but you can get a good tasty meal for a reasonable price accompanied by fully-serviced tables in an agreeable atmosphere.
 During festive periods the diners usually offer Mexican specialties related to the season and festivity.
 Throughout the year you’ll likely find other theme-based promotions happening here, for example, spotlighting a specific Mexican State and offering a range of traditional regional dishes which are served there.
 On occasions when foreign countries are spotlighted in this way, the dishes usually have a Mexican twist applied to them, adding to the variety and novelty of flavors on offer.

-All of the dining establishments offer a wide range of beverages including freshly-pressed juices from locally-produced seasonal fruits and vegetables, sodas, coffees, teas, beers and cocktails.
-Some have an adjoining bar where, on weekends, a live cabaret band might play background music.
+All of the dining establishments offer a wide range of beverages including freshly-pressed juices from locally-produced seasonal fruits and vegetables; sodas, coffees, teas, beers and cocktails.
+Some have an adjoining bar where, on selected evenings or weekends, a live cabaret band might play background music.

 Here’s a summary of the principal diners in Mexico, with links to their web sites: